What Satan Did to Paul: A Thorn in the Flesh

 And then there are those who believe that the entire question centers around the Greek word translated as “messenger” in the term “messenger of Satan.”
 That Greek noun is angelos, which comes from the Greek verb angello.
 Since angello means “to deliver a message,” angelos means “a messenger.”
 This makes the translation “messenger” in “messenger of Satan” literally correct.

-So, if Paul’s thorn in the flesh was an “angel of Satan,” that would make it a demon that constantly dogged Paul and in some way buffeted him with blows.
-Obviously the demon wouldn’t have actually possessed Paul, and so how exactly would it have buffeted (beaten) him?
-One possibility is that it would have struck him with some type of disease or physical ailment.
+Therefore, if Paul’s thorn in the flesh was an “angel of Satan,” that would make it a demon that constantly dogged Paul and, in some way, buffeted him with blows.
+Obviously, however, the demon wouldn’t have actually possessed Paul, and so how exactly would it have buffeted (beaten) him?
+One possibility is that the demon struck him with some type of disease or physical ailment.
 If this was the case, it would put Paul in the company of Job, whom Satan struck bodily without possessing him (Job 2:1-7).
-It could also account for any migraines, malaria, epilepsy, speech impediment, or eye trouble that Paul might have had.
+That could also account for any migraines, malaria, epilepsy, speech impediment, or eye trouble that Paul might have had.

-Another possibility, though, is that the demon would have jumped in and out of others, temporarily possessing them whenever they had dealings with Paul.
-While this idea might seem far fetched, it should be noted that the Greek word translated as “buffet” is kolaphizo, and the New Testament uses that word exclusively to refer to ill treatment from other humans (Matthew 26:67; Mark 14:65; 1 Corinthians 4:11; 1 Peter 2:20).
+Another possibility, though, is that the demon jumped in and out of others, temporarily possessing them whenever they had dealings with Paul.
+While this idea might seem far-fetched, it should be noted that the Greek word translated as “buffet” is kolaphizo, and the New Testament uses that word exclusively to refer to ill treatment from other humans (Matthew 26:67; Mark 14:65; 1 Corinthians 4:11; 1 Peter 2:20).
 To further bolster this possibility, it can also be mentioned that God frequently described Israel’s human enemies as “thorns” in the Old Testament (Numbers 33:55; Joshua 23:13; Judges 2:3; Ezekiel 28:24).
-Paul, being the Old Testament scholar he was, would have known these passages well.
+Paul, being the Old Testament scholar he was, would have known those passages well.

-Whatever exactly Paul’s thorn in the flesh was, and however exactly it manifested itself in his life, there are two things that are certain about it. #1: Satan was the source of it.
+Whatever exactly Paul’s thorn in the flesh was and however exactly it manifested itself in his life, there are two things that are certain about it. #1: Satan was the source of it.
 It was, after all, an angelos of Satan.
 And #2: God allowed Satan to get by with it because He wanted to use it to keep Paul humble.
-Even though Paul begged God on three separate occasions to make the thorn depart from him, God refused by saying, “My gracious favor is all you need.
-My power works best in your weakness” (2 Corinthians 12:8, N.L.T.).
+Even though Paul begged God on three separate occasions to make the thorn depart from him, God refused by saying, “My grace is sufficient for you, for My strength is made perfect in weakness” (2 Corinthians 12:9, N.K.J.V.).

 I believe that Satan still imparts thorns to Christians today and that God still lets Him do it to suit His purposes.
 Not every disease, sickness, ailment, problem situation, or problem person in our lives is a thorn, but it’s possible that some of them are.
 The trick is to have the spiritual discernment to recognize a thorn (an angelos of Satan) for what it is.
 For that you need God’s help.

 Once God has made it clear to you that you are dealing with a Satan-sent thorn, you have every right to ask Him to remove it from your life.
-Just know going in, though, that He has every right to answer your request the same way He answered Paul’s.
+But just know going in that He has every right to answer your request the same way He answered Paul’s.
 And if He does choose to allow your thorn to continue to buffet you, that’s when the hardest part will begin for you.
 You will need great faith, great trust, and great commitment to stick with God in the midst of your buffeting.
-But, like Paul, what you will find is that God’s grace will be enough to keep you moving, and His power will be evidenced more through your weakness than it ever could be through your strength.
+Like Paul, though, what you will find is that God’s grace will be enough to keep you moving, and His power will be evidenced more through your weakness than it ever could be through your strength.